 Water Heater Replacement:

 Water heaters are one of the many things in your home that are not designed to last forever.
 Electric water heaters are more susceptible to sediment buildup.
 Sediment starts to insulate the heating element in the tank and causes the water heater to work harder to accomplish the same water temperature.
 How long does a water heater typically last?
-A gas water heater last 8-12 years and electric water heaters sometimes last a little long but must work harder.
+A gas water heater lasts 8-12 years and electric water heaters sometimes last a little long but must work harder.